trusktr/rocket-module/README.md

 - [ ] Celebrate!
 Wooooo!

 ### v1.x.x (in order of importance)
-- [ ] Output errors encountered by Webpack when compiling entry points, using InputFile.error()
 - [ ] Support npm dependencies for apps that already use meteorhacks:npm.
   - [ ] Detect meteorhacks:npm's local "npm-container" package and install it's
         npm dependencies alongside those of the packages dependent rocket:module.